Kagyu Samye Ling Zimbabwe (KSLZ) – the Harare Buddhist Centre

 If you would like to make a donation to Rokpa Support Network’s charity and therapy activities please use the RSN bank details below.
 Donations in food, non-food items or in kind are also most welcome.

-Interested in becoming more involved with KSDH?
+Interested in becoming more involved with KSLZ?
 We offer reasonable membership rates, and send members a monthly newsletter with activity updates.
 We also have a library of Dharma books, audio and film resources available for loan.
 There is also a very well stock Dharma shop at 7a Ernie’s Lane.
 For more information on what you can purchase from the shop, please contact Pam Sheehan on zimsheehans [at] gmail.com.

-For more details about becoming a KSDH member or using the library, contact our office.
+For more details about becoming a KSLZ member or using the library, contact our office.